 Types of financial advisors

 #1 – Investment advisors

 Investment advisors specialize in managing your investment portfoliosInvestment PortfoliosPortfolio investments are investments made in a group of assets (equity, debt, mutual funds, derivatives or even bitcoins) instead of a single asset with the objective of earning returns that are proportional to the investor's risk profile..
-Their focus of work revolves around stocks, bondsBondsA bond is financial instrument that denotes the debt owed by the issuer to the bondholder.
-Issuer is liable to pay the coupon (an interest) on the same.
-These are also negotiable and the interest can be paid monthly, quarterly, half-yearly or even annually whichever is agreed mutually., mutual fundsMutual FundsA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks., and other such securities.
+Their focus of work revolves around stocks, bondsBondsBonds refer to the debt instruments issued by governments or corporations to acquire investors’ funds for a certain period., mutual fundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc, and other such securities.
 Investment advisors registered with SEC (Securities Exchange Commission) or any other state regulatory body are known as Registered Investment Advisors (RIAs).